A WILLING VESSEL SHARING GOD'S WORD IN SONG

 He sends I-GO Isaiah 6

 A dream has become a reality for Joyce Igo, the Southern Gospel artist and songwriter from West Virginia.
 As a child, Joyce longed to travel, singing Gospel music penned from her hand.
 Today, she is living the dream covering a large segment of the United States and Canada.
 And God has expanded her territory.

 For many years, Joyce worked in local churches with her pastor husband, Denver, who went home to be with the Lord in 2000.
 She served as youth and children's ministry leader, played piano and organ, sang and played for vocal groups, and taught all age groups in Sunday School.
 In 1992, Joyce began the journey of being in a full time and solo music ministry.
 Soon, she was singing from Arizona to Maine, and Canada to Florida.
-God has kept opening doors, and in 2012 she is celebrating her twentieth year in ministry.
+God has kept opening doors, and in 2017 she is celebrating her twenty-seventh year in ministry.

 Today, she keeps the ministry non-denominational and crosses cultural and racial barriers with ease.
 "The message is the same," Joyce says.
 "The presentation may be different, but it's always about Christ."
 In recent years, she has been speaking to women's conferences, and her humor and "down to earth" style has been well received.

 Joyce is an independent artist and has recorded with Horizon Music Group and in recent years with Rushing Winds Recording Studio.
 Both studios are in North Carolina.
 She has her own record label and music publishing company.
 She has written over two hundred songs, some which have been released nationally to radio stations.
 Her songs have received favorable response from DJ's, musicians, and listeners alike.